MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-manage-intune.md

 - [SurfaceHub CSP](https://docs.microsoft.com/windows/client-management/mdm/surfacehub-csp)
 - [Policy CSPs supported by Microsoft Surface Hub](https://docs.microsoft.com/windows/client-management/mdm/policy-csps-supported-by-surface-hub)

-To implement CSP-based policy settings, begin by generating OMA URIs and then add them to a custom configuration profile in Intune.
+To implement CSP-based policy settings, begin by generating an OMA URI and then add it to a custom configuration profile in Intune.

 ### Generate OMA URI for target setting